 2. Create an Instagram Shop to make it easier for customers to buy

-If you sell physical products online, an Instagram Shop is the perfect way to market items.
+If you sell physical products online and want to understand how Instagram accounts make money, an Instagram Shop is the perfect way to market items.

 Use integrations with Shopify or BigCommerce to showcase your product inventory on Instagram.
 Followers can browse your stock, view product information, and purchase items without ever leaving the app.
 According to Instagram, 130 million users tap this kind of shopping post each month.